-- Table shows only the part of the mineral reserve on the Entrée-OTLLC Joint Venture portion of the Shivee Tolgoi licence. - OTFS14 mineral reserves have the effective date September 20, 2014. - Metal prices used for calculating the Hugo North Extension underground NSR are as follows: copper at \$3.01/lb; gold at \$1,250/oz; and silver at \$20.37/oz, all based on long-term metal price forecasts at the beginning of the mineral reserves work.
+- LHTR13 mineral reserve estimate has the effective date March 25, 2013. - 2014 OTTR mineral reserve estimate has the effective date September 20, 2014. - Entrée has a 20% interest in the Hugo North Extension Lift 1 mineral reserve. - In 2014 OTTR, metal prices used for calculating the Hugo North Extension underground NSR for mine planning are as follows: copper at \$3.01/lb; gold at \$1,250/oz; and silver at \$20.37/oz, all based on long-term metal price forecasts at the beginning of the mineral reserves work.
 The analysis indicates that the mineral reserves are still valid at these metal prices. - The NSR has been calculated with assumptions for smelter refining and treatment charges, deductions and payment terms, concentrate transport, metallurgical recoveries and royalties. - For the underground block cave, all mineral resources within the shell have been converted to mineral reserves.
-This includes measured and indicated mineral resources below the resource cut-off grade.
-It also includes inferred mineral resources, which have been assigned a zero grade and treated as dilution. - For Hugo North Extension measured and indicated mineral resources were used to report probable mineral reserves.
+In both cases, this includes mineral resources below the resource cut-off grade.
+In both cases it also includes Inferred mineral resources, which have been assigned zero grades and treated as dilution. - In 2014 OTTR, Measured and Indicated mineral resources were used to report Probable mineral reserves for Hugo North Extension.
+No Measured mineral resource was included in the resource estimate in LHTR13. - In 2014 OTTR, metal prices used for calculating the financial analysis are as follows: long term copper at \$3.08/lb; gold at \$1,304/oz; and silver at \$21.46/oz.
+Metal prices are assumed to fall from initial prices to the long-term average over five years. - The mineral reserves reported above are not additive to the mineral resources.